Biden Administration Kills 10 Afghan Civilians Including 6 Children - NewsBlaze News

 Biden Showing No Remorse

-Sky News reported how Biden is hardly showing any remorse for his failure in securing the troops and civilians against Islamic terror in Afghanistan.
-New York Post’s Kelly Jane Torrance told Paul Murray on Sky News that even the media that went easy on Biden all along till now is finally questioning him over Afghanistan.
+Sky News reported how Biden shows virtually no remorse for his failure in securing the troops and civilians against Islamic terror in Afghanistan.
+New York Post’s Kelly Jane Torrance told Paul Murray on Sky News that even the media that went easy on Biden all along until now are finally questioning him over Afghanistan.

 “Things are changing and you can’t ignore the images coming out of Afghanistan,” said Torrance.